• Contact Us

 Aaliyah Lara

-Last Updated on Sunday, 31 May 2026, 20:04 by Denis Chabrol
+Last Updated on Sunday, 31 May 2026, 21:23 by Writer

 Ms Aaliyah Lara

 ‘I felt as though the walls were closing in on me, my heart beating out of my chest, struggling for a single breath with a cough that just won’t quit.
 My body was on fire and the first meal I’ve been able to stomach in days is making its way back up’.
-This is the perspective one would expect from a 60 year old lifelong cigarette smoker, instead these were symptoms of a 16 year old boy in Trinidad and Tobago/my patient/a patient I was observing – admitted to the hospital due to vaping.
+This is the perspective one would expect from a 60-year-old lifelong cigarette smoker; instead these were symptoms of a 16-year-old boy in Trinidad and Tobago — my patient, a patient I was observing — admitted to the hospital due to vaping.

-The World Health Organization (WHO) has labelled the theme for World No Tobacco Day, 2026 as “Unmasking The Appeal: Countering Nicotine And Tobacco Addiction”.
+The World Health Organisation (WHO) has labelled the theme for World No Tobacco Day, 2026 as “Unmasking The Appeal: Countering Nicotine And Tobacco Addiction”.
 This mission encompasses not just raising awareness of the issues at hand but also advocating for stronger policies and providing education surrounding these addictive products.
 A primary goal of this campaign is to highlight that the nicotine and tobacco industry has reformed their marketing in an effort to target children and adolescents.[2]

 From radio stations to in-person promotions, you hear vape companies advertising their product as a ‘healthier’ alternative to traditional cigarettes.
 These companies entice young persons with a variety of flavours such as bubble gum and cherry to sound appealing, fun and harmless.
 Some vapes contain nicotine, and flavors while others contain flavors alone, however they are all harmful to young smokers.
 With vape shops popping up at every corner, it has become increasingly difficult for adolescents to resist temptation to “just try” these products.